Klaus-Jürgen Bathe: Editorial activities

-Bathe currently serves as the Co-Editor of the Journal of Computers & Structures.
+Bathe served as an Editor-in-Chief of the journal Computers & Structures from 1996 to 2024 (published by Elsevier) and is now an Editor-in-Chief of the journal Machine Learning for Computational Science and Engineering.
 He is also the editor of the Springer's book series on Computational Fluid and Solid Mechanics.
 He has organized the twelve bi-yearly conferences "Nonlinear Finite Element Analysis and ADINA", at M.I.T., 1977–1999, and the seven bi-yearly conferences "Computational Fluid and Solid Mechanics" at M.I.T., 2001–2013.

 Klaus-Jürgen Bathe Leadership Program

 The Klaus-Jürgen Bathe Leadership Programme was established at the University of Cape Town in 2014 through a gift donated by Professor Klaus-Jürgen Bathe.
 It is awarded annually to University of Cape Town students with at least 2 years of study left, from any of the six university faculties.
 The goal of this Program is to produce graduates coming from any faculty of the University of Cape Town, South Africa with outstanding leadership qualities and a strong sense of social justice, who will go on to play leading and significant roles in business, government, industry and civil society in South Africa and on the African continent.